 In my opinion the best way to enjoy an oyster is with several drops of Tabasco, lemon juice, and some crushed black pepper.
 Pour it all on, loosen the oyster from its shell with a fork, and send it down the hatch.

-My favorite oysters of the week were these from Conrad Pezula, a spectacular resort/restaurant on a hillside overlooking Knysna.
+My favorite oysters of the week were these from the Pezula Hotel, a spectacular resort/restaurant on a hillside overlooking Knysna.
 Half the oysters were plain and the other half were topped with a pineapple-lime granita.

 2) Walk in the forest.